Premises Liability Attorney in Buffalo

 According to the US Centers for Disease Control and Prevention, unintentional falls are the number one reason people go to the emergency room for treatment every year.
 In 2018, almost 8.6 million victims were hurt in such incidents, many of them due to dangerous conditions on property.
 If you were one of them, you’re probably wondering what legal options you have against a negligent business or property owner.

 Fortunately, New York law allows you to seek compensation for the physical, financial, and emotional losses you suffer after being hurt due to someone else’s carelessness.
-Our legal team at Richmond Vona, LLC can assist with the process and ensure you get the monetary awards you deserve.
-Contact us now to schedule a free consultation with a Buffalo premises liability attorney.
+Our legal team at Richmond Vona, LLC can assist with the process and work to ensure you get the monetary awards you deserve.

-While every case is different, injuries on property typically occur because of the owner’s carelessness.
-In the practice of law, this concept is called negligence and it requires you to prove certain facts to recover compensation for any injuries you sustained.
+While every case is different, accidents in stores, homes, parks, and other public and private premises typically occur because of the property owner’s carelessness.
+In the practice of law, this concept is called negligence, and it requires you to prove certain facts to recover compensation for any injuries you sustained.

 The four essential elements of a premises liability case include: